abrarfrahman/playbooks-demo/README.md

 <img src="https://github.com/matteobettini/vmas-media/raw/main/media/scenarios/football.gif?raw=true" height="200"> <img src="https://pettingzoo.farama.org/_images/mpe_simple_tag.gif" width="200">

+## AI-SAF: The AI Sports Analytics Framework

+A novel multi-agent interpretability framework.
+Sports metaphors offer a powerful lens to interpret chaotic, multi-agent systems where individual roles, team dynamics, and external variables shape outcomes.
+This project investigates AI safety in multi-agent systems, with a focus on interpretability and alignment challenges.
+Inspired by how “ball-hog” behavior can harm team success despite impressive individual stats.
+By studying emergent patterns and coordination trade-offs, this framework aims to improve the reliability and safety of multi-agent AI systems.

 ### Value Over Replacement Agent (VORA)
 **Definition:** Measures how much better (or worse) an agent or human performs compared to a baseline "replacement agent."